TNamdarian/NamaStay/README.md

 Then, there is a **Contact Form** which user can fill up to reach the organiser to make enquires, book or register a retreat.
 The bottom of the form contains a **Submit!** button.

+# Existing Features
+* Header Logo – Exists on every page aiming to promote brand awareness.
+Clicking on the logo will return the users to the Home page as they expect.
+* Header Navigation Bar – Exists on every page to allow users to navigate the website and move from one page to another for access to more information.
+* [About Page](https://tnamdarian.github.io/NamaStay/index.html) – is about the website, ethos, and testimonials.
+* Banner Photo – Exists on the About page accompanied by a short line about the website and a call-to-action button.
+* [Retreats Page](https://tnamdarian.github.io/NamaStay/retreats.html) – It showcases a list of retreats items.
+Each item is clickable directing users to each retreat’s website and can be viewed in a new page.
+Also when users hover over each item, the location of the retreat will open in Google map.
+* Google Map – Allows potential clients to view the location of each retreat in the UK’s map.
+* Footer –  Exists on every page and contains the social media and icons which link the users to social media platforms.
+When the user hovers over each icon, the number of followers and subscribers will appear.
+* Ethos – Exist on the About page to inform the users of the benefits of yoga retreats.
+* Fictional Testimonials – Exist in the About page in a form of expanding cards to build trust amongst users.
+* Call-to-Action Buttons – Exist on every page and invites potential clients to make the first contact with the organiser of retreats.
+* FAQs – Exist on the Contact page aiming to answer some common questions that users may have.
+* [Contact Page](https://tnamdarian.github.io/NamaStay/contact.html) – Provides a contact form.
+It allows the clients to send their request to make enquiries, register or book a retreat.